Head of School: Dr. David Perkinson

-Episcopal Collegiate School students are the recipients of some of the most competitive and sough-after college merit scholarships in the country.
-In the past three years, our students have received college merit scholarships totaling $19.6 million.
+Episcopal Collegiate School students are the recipients of some of the most competitive and sought-after college merit scholarships in the country.
+87% of the class of 2018 received scholarships totaling $18.2 million.
 In the Class of 2015-16, Episcopal Collegiate had more students per capita receive University of Arkansas Honors College Fellowships than any other school in the state.
 Notable scholarships won by our students also include the Jefferson Scholarship at the University of Virginia, the Morehead-Cain Scholarship at the University of North Carolina at Chapel Hill, the Cornelius Vanderbilt Scholarship at Vanderbilt University, the Hunt Leadership Scholarship at Southern Methodist University, and the Bodenhamer Fellowship at the University of Arkansas.
 Only six Bodenhamer Fellowships are awarded to an average incoming freshman class of 5,300.

 We offer 12 sports including baseball, basketball, cheerleading, cross country, football, golf, soccer, softball, tennis, track, volleyball, and wrestling.
 We also offer Lacrosse and Fencing clubs.
 An average of 65% of students in grades 6-12 compete in at least one sport.
 Episcopal Collegiate School has a "no cut" policy so that every student athlete can find a place to display their talents.
 Episcopal Collegiate sports teams are competitive and have been awarded 29 team state championships since 2003.
 Episcopal Collegiate participates in the Arkansas Activities Association.

 FINE AND PERFORMING ARTS